mackland/compiler_minijava/README.md

 I will be following the advice and steps given in __Compilers: Principles, Techniques, and Tools__ by _Aho et. al_ for a subset of Java.
 I have looked at other sources like __Modern Compiler Implementation in Java__ by _Appel_ but feel the former gives a more thorough explanation of all relevant concepts.

 Want to keep the lexer and parser handwritten.
-First complete the front-end then move on to back-end when I have time over during the summer.
+First complete the front-end then move on to back-end, currently the intermediate representation is three-address code but I want to change this to bytecode for the JVM.

 ## Source language